 7. Use as a down payment for rental investment property.

 Tapping into your equity may be the perfect solution to snagging a great deal on rental investment property.
 You could use it as a down payment, or in many cases, you could possibly fund the entire purchase with your HELOC.
 Like any other property purchase, it makes sense to talk to a professional about your lending options.

 How to Get a Home Equity Line of Credit

-Whether you hold your first mortgage at Arbor Financial or not, you can apply for a HELOC.
-You have the option to borrow up to 100% with your home equity line of credit, starting at a credit line of $10,000 with a 10-year draw period.
-This means you can access your funds at anytime in any amount that you’re approved for and only pay interest on the amount that is actually drawn.
+Whether you hold your first mortgage at Arbor Financial or someplace else, you can apply for a HELOC.
+You have the option to borrow starting at a credit line of $10,000 with a 10-year draw period.
+This means you can access your funds at any time in any amount that you’re approved for and only pay interest on the amount that is drawn.
 Arbor Financial does not have an annual fee for a HELOC and there is no application fee.
 However, some closing costs may apply.

 Once you apply for a HELOC, a lending specialist will arrange for a home appraisal or home valuation, which will determine your home's market value.
 Once approved, you will have access to your home equity line of credit!
 Get started today by scheduling an appointment with us, applying online, or calling 269.544.3105.